xianminx/xianminx.github.com/_posts/2015-03-03-publish-android-library.md

 Choose a license for your project.
 If you do not know how to, check this page: http://choosealicense.com/

+Apache License 2.0 is common to Android open source libraries on Github.

 ### Add a readme
 Add "readme.md" file to tell people what the project is about and how to use it.